 The Gewürztraminer was first mentioned under this name by Johann Christian Butcher (1789-1852) in 1827 as a rare variety from the Rheingau, The vine is particularly vulnerable to viral diseases, which in the meantime through selection of resilient Clone was solved.
 It produces extract and alcohol rich white wines with often slightly reddish copper tone varietal, intense aromas after musk (musqué), bitter orange, lychee (lychee), marzipan and roses, Therefore, the vine is one of the bouquet places,

-In the statistics of Kym Anderson from the 2010 quantities under the three names Gewurztraminer (with "u"), Savagnin Blanc and Savagnin Rose (but here are only two countries).
-In most cases, it is probably mainly the variety Gewürztraminer.
-For some of the countries listed below, two figures are given (Gewürztraminer / Savagnin Blanc), with only one number being Gewürztraminer or Savagnin Blanc.
+In the statistics of Kym Anderson from the 2010 quantities under the three names Gewurztraminer (with "u"), Savagnin Blanc and Savagnin Rose (but here are only two countries) expelled.
+In most cases it is probably mainly the variety Gewürztraminer.
+In some of the countries now listed, two numbers are given (Gewürztraminer / Savagnin Blanc), with only one number being Gewürztraminer or Savagnin Blanc.